chanturia/TAU_PHP_API_CLIENT/docs/Api/StoreApi.md

 $api_instance = new Swagger\Client\Api\StoreApi();
 $id = "id_example"; // string | ID for the store to be updated.
-$updateStoreParameters = new \Swagger\Client\Model\UpdateStoreParameters(); // \Swagger\Client\Model\UpdateStoreParameters | Store Parameters for the store to be updated and User ID for the User who makes the update.Company ID Parameter for the company that the store is connected to is required only if the store is connected with a company.
+$updateStoreParameters = new \Swagger\Client\Model\UpdateStoreParameters(); // \Swagger\Client\Model\UpdateStoreParameters | Store Parameters for the store to be updated
-$companyID = "companyID_example"; // string | Company ID Parameter for the company that the store is connected to.Required only if the store is connected with a company.
+$companyID = "companyID_example"; // string | Company ID Parameter for the company that the store is connected to.
+Required only if the store is connected with a company.

 try {
     $result = $api_instance->updateStore($id, $updateStoreParameters, $companyID);